 - Where the Supplier has designed, drawn or developed Goods and Services for the Client, then the copyright in any designs and drawings and documents shall remain the property of the Supplier.

 - The Client warrants that all designs, specifications or instructions given to the Supplier will not cause the Supplier to infringe any patent, registered design or trademark in the execution of the Client’s order and the Client agrees to indemnify the Supplier against any action taken by a third party against the Supplier in respect of any such infringement.

-- If the Client owes the Supplier any money the Client shall indemnify the Supplier from and against all costs and disbursements incurred by the Supplier in recovering the debt (including but not limited to internal administration fees, legal costs on a solicitor and own client basis, the Supplier’s contract default fee, and bank dishonour fees).
+- If the Client owes the Supplier any money the Client shall indemnify the Supplier from and against all costs and disbursements incurred by the Supplier in recovering the debt.

-- The Supplier may cancel any contract to which these terms and conditions apply or cancel delivery of Goods at any time before the Goods are delivered by giving written notice to the Client.
+- The Supplier may cancel any Goods at any time before the Goods are delivered by giving written notice to the Client.
 On giving such notice the Supplier shall repay to the Client any money paid by the Client for the Goods.
 The Supplier shall not be liable for any loss or damage whatsoever arising from such cancellation.

-- Cancellation of orders for Goods made to the Client’s specifications, or for non-stocklist items, will definitely not be accepted once production has commenced, or an order has been placed.
+- Cancellation of orders for Goods made to the Client’s specifications, will not be accepted once manufacturing has commenced, or an order has been placed.